hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 ### Identify significant genes

-Now that we have a table of genes with their associated p-values and log foldchange scores, we need to **filter the results**.
-We are are only interested in significantly differentially expressed genes that pass an **adjusted p-value threshold of 0.05**.
+Now that we have a table of genes with their associated adjusted p-values and log-fold change scores, we need to **filter the results**.
+We are only interested in significantly differentially expressed genes that pass an **adjusted p-value threshold of 0.05**.

 ```r
 # Set thresholds